Whether this is your first time considering therapy or you’ve been through this process before, welcome.

 Counselling Topics

-The following list is not intended to comment on what the most correct words are to describe an experience or set of experiences.
-It is just to give you a commonly recognizable list of the types of topics and experiences we might unpack together.
-In sessions, I defer to you to decide on the particulars of how your story(s) is best described and expressed:
+The following list is to give you a commonly recognizable list of the types of topics and experiences we might unpack together.
+In sessions, you get to decide on the particulars of how your story(s) is best described and expressed:

 anxiety & depression